 DON’T Send emails too often

 Spamming your subscribers with an endless list of messages “to remind about your business” in all probability will lead to the opposite results.
 So, don’t send an email unless you really have something to say or offer.
+Email frequency is a key to being useful, not annoying.

 DON’T Sell your contact list.
 Ever

 This one doesn’t need explanation - if you care for the privacy of your subscribers and respect their confidentiality, you don’t need this reminder, but if you don’t - it can hardly stop you.
+Nowadays, There are many email marketing tools to find email addresses without buying or selling, so we suggest not stooping to such a level.

 Before you are totally immersed into creating your awesome email, we’d be happy to hear your opinion on the points above.
 Nobody’s perfect, so we might have missed something important - you’re more than welcome to share your recipe of a successful marketing email in the comments section below.